From shelter dog to service dog for special boy

 Their adventures are just beginning.
 Bart has already been hiking at Bryce Canyon National Park, with Dalton beaming next to him, as was the rest of the family.
 Thanks to Bart’s presence, they worry less these days about Dalton’s safety.

 “The process our family went through to get Bart was one of wonder,” says Angie.
 “It was so stressful to have a child constantly in danger — someone who could wander at any time.
 Sherry made it so easy.
 She came and met us, helped us articulate our needs and filled them.”

 And what about a fairy tale ending for a young boy and a formerly homeless dog?
 It happened.
 Dalton and Bart did get to meet a princess at Disneyland.

-Be a part of the magic by becoming a Best Friends member.
+Be a part of the magic of helping animals in need by becoming a Best Friends member.

 Photos courtesy of Angie Excell